-- Informing individual or family about wellness programs and how to access them. - Scheduling and promoting activities that educate individuals about the benefits of healthy lifestyles and practices. - Conducting general health education programs or campaigns that address lifestyle changes in the general population (e.g., dental hygiene, anti-smoking, alcohol reduction, etc.). - Conducting outreach campaigns that encourage persons to access social, educational, legal or other services not covered by Medicaid. - Distributing outreach materials regarding the benefits and availability of these programs.
+- Providing health education activities including information about wellness programs and how to access them, such as tobacco cessation programs ad=nd education about diabetes or heart disease. - Scheduling and promoting activities that educate individuals about the benefits of healthy lifestyles and practices (e.g., obesity prevention, healthy eating). - Conducting general health education programs or campaigns that address lifestyle changes in the general population (e.g., dental hygiene, anti-smoking, alcohol reduction, healthy nutrition practices, etc.). - Conducting outreach campaigns that encourage persons to access social, educational, legal or other services not covered by Medicaid. - Developing outreach materials such as brochures or handbooks for these programs. - Distributing outreach materials regarding the benefits and availability of these programs.

 CODE 1.b.
-OUTREACH - MEDICAID
+OUTREACH - MEDICAID - Non SPMP

-Use this code when staff are performing activities that inform eligible or potentially eligible individuals about Medicaid and how to access the program.
+Use this code when non SPMP are performing activities that inform eligible or potentially eligible individuals about Medicaid and how to access the program.
 Such activities include bringing potential eligible individuals into the Medicaid system for the purpose of the eligibility process.
 Both written and oral methods may be used.
 Include related paperwork, clerical activities, or staff travel required to perform these activities.

-- Informing Medicaid eligible and potential Medicaid eligible individual or family about the benefits and availability of services provided by Medicaid (including preventive treatment, and screening). - Assisting the Medicaid agency to fulfill the outreach objectives of the Medicaid program by informing individuals, students and their families about health resources available through the Medicaid program. - Providing information regarding Medicaid managed care programs and health plans to individuals and families and how to access that system. - Encouraging families to access medical/dental/mental health services provided by the Medicaid program. - Providing information about Medicaid screening that will help identify medical conditions that can be diagnosed and treated early (e.g., dental, vision), before they become more serious and the treatment more costly.
+- Informing Medicaid eligible and potential Medicaid eligible individual or family about the benefits and availability of services provided by Medicaid (including preventive treatment, and screening). - Assisting the Medicaid agency to fulfill the outreach objectives of the Medicaid program by informing individuals, students and their families about health resources available through the Medicaid program. - Providing information regarding Medicaid managed care programs and health plans to individuals and families and how to access that system. - Encouraging families to access medical/dental/mental health services provided by the Medicaid program.

-- Helping individual or family use health resources, including their own talents and knowledge, effectively and efficiently. - Developing and/or compiling materials to inform individual or family the Medicaid program and how and where to obtain those benefits.
+- Providing information about Medicaid screening that will help identify medical conditions that can be diagnosed and treated early (e.g., dental, vision), before they become more serious and the treatment more costly. - Helping individual or family use health resources, including their own talents and knowledge, effectively and efficiently. - Developing and/or compiling materials to inform individual or family the Medicaid program and how and where to obtain those benefits.
 This activity should not be used when Medicaid-related materials are already available (such as through the Medicaid agency).
-As appropriate, developed outreach materials should have prior approval of the Medicaid agency. - Distributing literature about the benefits, eligibility requirements, and availability of the Medicaid program. - Informing individuals with disabilities about the availability of Medicaid services. - Present information on medical services at health fairs.
+As appropriate, developed outreach materials should have prior approval of the Medicaid agency. - Distributing literature about the benefits, eligibility requirements, and availability of the Medicaid program. - Informing individuals with disabilities about the availability of Medicaid services. - Present information on medical services at health fairs. - A nurse speaking at a community function about early detection of health problems. - A health educator or nurse talking to a parenting group about mental illness and signs to look for in adolescents.